OICR/softeng-blog/_posts/phuong-my_do/2017-04-28-Business_analyst.md

 * **Participate in solution design** (data modeling) with the software engineering team and organize walkthrough of the specifications with developers.

 * For both activities described above, it is important to target the audience as Brian will not emphasize the same information.
-In one case, he wants to validate the impact to the users, in the other one he wants to break it down so the developers understand and can think of how this will impact the application.
+In one case, he wants to validate the impact to the users, in the other one he wants to break it down so the developers understand and can think of how this will impact their implementation.

 * **Analyse and track issues**: the issue has to describe a user behaviour but explore the technical aspects of it.
 A good understanding of both functional and technical sides will help to better analyse the issues.